AOSC-Archive/aosc-wiki/users/information/is-aosc-os-right-for-me.md

 - A relatively strong software collection built upon user suggestions and active work of our developers.
 	- Software addition and updates could be easily requested on our community IRC and Telegram groups via the `/pakreq` and `/updreq` bot commands; additionally, any optimisation suggestions could be similarly made via the `/optreq` command.
 Developers are easily reached most of the time.
 - According to user feedback, AOSC OS has satisfactory out-of-the-box energy conservation policies, and it runs relatively cool on laptop computers.
-- AOSC OS optimised its binary according to a "maximised set" of instructions and SIMDs available to particular architectures.
+- AOSC OS optimises its binary according to a "maximised set" of instructions and SIMDs available to particular architectures.
 - You'd barely feel the existence of AOSC OS, no logo, no branding, no in-your-face banners.